Volunteer Job Descriptions

 · Act as an Ambassador for Annual Giving

-Work directly with the Manager of Philanthropy and the Advancement Office
+Work directly with the Manager of Philanthropy and the Development Office

 Encourage 100% class participation from each grade level.